This post may contain affiliate links. Please read my disclosure.

 - 1 tbsp. cornstarch

-- Add milk and cornstarch in a saucepan and whisk over medium heat until brought to a simmer.
-Cook, stirring constantly, until thick.
+Add milk and cornstarch in a saucepan and whisk over medium heat until brought to a simmer.
+Cook, stirring constantly, until thick, about 1 minute.
 Pour over chocolate pieces and stir until chocolate is fully melted.

-- Whisk the egg yolks, whipping cream and vanilla extract into the chocolate mixture.
+Combine the egg yolks, whipping cream and vanilla extract in a bowl and whisk.
+Slowly mix the egg yolk mixture into the chocolate mixture and set aside.

 - Gently fold in the egg whites, being sure not to over mix.
 The batter should be light and fluffy and still full of the air bubbles from the egg whites.

 - Fill each ramekin halfway full with the batter.
-Add a piece of the milk chocolate in the center of each.
-Fill the ramekins with the remaining batter.
+Add a piece of the milk chocolate in the center of each (this step is optional but I love it).
+Top them off with the remaining batter.

-- Place the ramekins on a baking sheet and bake for 10-12 minutes, or until the souffle rises.
-Be careful not to over bake, or your souffle will become dry.
+Place the ramekins on a baking sheet on the bottom rack and bake for 10-12 minutes, or until the souffle rises and a toothpick comes out clean.
 Rotate the baking sheet halfway through to account for any uneven oven temperatures.

 How did your chocolate souffle turn out?
 Was it easier to make than you expected?
 Did you add anything different to the middle and how did it turn out?